MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ---
 # Configure your tab app in Azure AD

-Azure AD provides access to your tab app based on the app user's Teams identity.
+Azure Active Directory provides access to your tab app based on the app user's Teams identity.
 You'll need to register your tab app with Azure AD so that the app user who has signed into Teams can be given access to your tab app.

 ## Enabling SSO in Azure AD